• Home

 • Chocolate Chips -- My favorite chips are the Ghirardelli Bittersweet, which are slightly larger than other chips.
 The cookies do spread a bit more when made with the Ghirardelli Bittersweet chips.
 Regular semisweet chips are also great.

 • Chilling the Dough -- The dough can be chilled or you can bake the cookies right away.
-I always bake a few immediately and save the rest of the dough to bake later.
+I always bake a few immediately and chill the rest of the dough to bake later.

 • Baking Temperature -- You can bake at 375 or 350 depending on your oven.
 The cookies usually come out a little thicker at 375, but this is going to vary from oven to oven.
 It's always a good idea to bake a test batch.